100-m/nx.digital/doc/security.md

 ## Data Location

-All our AWS server and our Firebase database are hosted in Continental Europe (Paris) Our content delivery network (Zeit) that serves the application, choose the best area to deploy the application.
+All our AWS server and our Firebase database are hosted in Continental Europe.
+Our content delivery network (Zeit) that serves the application, choose the best area to deploy the application.
 The best area is defined by the closest region of the user.

 ## G.D.P.R.

-On 27 April 2016, the European Parliament and the European Council adopted legislation known as General Data Protection Regulation (GDPR), which becomes enforceable 25 May 2018.
+On 27 April 2016, the European Parliament and the European Council adopted legislation known as General Data Protection Regulation (GDPR), which becames applicable on 25 May 2018.
 This legislation replaces the European Privacy Directive 95/46/EC.

 GDPR is intended to unify and strengthen data privacy for individuals located in the European Union (EU).
-GDPR also extends the applicability of EU data privacy legislation to non-EU companies who store or process data on EU residents and increases the fines that may be levied against companies who are responsible for preventing breaches of personal data or who violate GDPR requirements.
+GDPR also extends (to some extent) the applicability of EU data privacy legislation to non-EU companies which store or process data on EU residents, and increases the fines that may be levied against companies which are responsible for preventing breaches of personal data or which violate GDPR requirements.

-The NeoXam Impress software along with its 3rd party software provider is GDPR compliant.
+The NeoXam Impress software along with its third party software provider is GDPR compliant.

 Amazon AWS, which hosts the solution, respects industry regulations, government legislation and is [GDPR compliant](https://aws.amazon.com/blogs/security/all-aws-services-gdpr-ready/).
 AWS has in place effective technical and organizational measures for data processors to secure personal data in accordance with the GDPR, and specifically enables encryption of personal data; the ability to ensure the ongoing confidentiality, integrity, availability, and resilience of processing systems and services; the ability to restore the availability and access to personal data in a timely manner in the event of a physical or technical incident.